stevenchadburrow/AcolyteHandPICd32/README.md

 Video output of 512x384 VGA with 256-colors.
 Supports 2 independent audio square-wave signals.
 Input comes from 2x Genesis controllers, PS/2 Port with support for keyboard and mouse through splitter, and USB port with host support for keyboard, mouse, or Xbox360-type gamepad using Aidan Mocke's base code (copied).
 The USB port can also be selected to become a device and connect to the PC as a CDC for use with /dev/ttyACM0.
 The USB port could eventually support flash drives.

 Comes with attachment possibilities for an SPI Micro SDcard Adapter and a FT232RL USB-to-UART Adapter.
 SDcard is required for BadApple and using Elm-Chan's FatFs files (included).
 If using UART, use the command 'sudo picocom /dev/ttyUSB0'.
-The PIC32 is programmed through ICSP port connecting to a PICkit3.
+The PIC32 is programmed through ICSP port connecting to a PICkit3, but can also be re-programmed at general memory locations from production hex files through the SDcard.

 Only PORTD, PORTE, and PORTJ are used for all existing peripherals.
 That leaves PORTA, PORTB, PORTC, PORTF, PORTG, and PORTH all for user functionality.